chriso23/firebase-cli/README.md

 Before you can install the CLI, you need to install [npm](https://npmjs.org/) first, which typically comes with [Node.js](http://nodejs.org/).

-After npm is installed on your local computer, you can now get the Firebase CLI by following these steps:
+After npm is installed on your local machine, you can now get the Firebase CLI by following these steps:

-1. Open terminal and run the following npm command:
+1. Open terminal shell and run the following npm command:
     ```bash
     npm install -g firebase-tools
     ```
     **Note**: This will provide you with the globally accessible `firebase` command.

+2. Verify that the Firebase CLI has been installed correctly on your local machine by running the following command:
+    ```bash
+    firebase --version
+    ```
+    Make sure that the version of the Firebase CLI is v4.1.0 or later.

+3. After installing the CLI, you must authenticate.
+Sign into Firebase using your Google account by running the following command:
+    ```bash
+    firebase login
+    ```
+    This command connects your local machine to Firebase and grants you access to your Firebase projects.

 ## Commands